dzuelke/symfony-demo-heroku/README.md

     $ heroku open --remote staging

 You should see posts on the blog.
 Take one further down the list in the admin panel, and mark the "featured" checkbox before saving.
-This post will now be at the top of the list.
+This post will now be pinned to the top of the list in the main blog page with a star symbol (the admin panel still has random/weird order).

 At the same time, the main production app is obviously still without that flag.